ChrickeR/chricker.github.io/_pages/profile.md

     url: "assignments"
     btn_label: "Read More"
     btn_class: "btn--primary"
-    excerpt: "Engineer that thrives in a mix of business, people and technology"
+    excerpt: "Engineer that thrives in a mix of business, people and technology

+    Christoffer lives in Nacka outside Stockholm with his family.
+His interests outside of work are all forms of sports but perhaps mainly anyone that      includes a ball like soccer, tennis or floorball.
+He also enjoys being out in the country enjoying nature, fishing.
+He also enjoys spending time and having fun with friends and family."

 ---